markt-de/puppet-dovecot/README.md

 ## Description

 This module installs and manages the dovecot imap server and its plugins, and provides resources and functions to configure the dovecot system.
 It does, however, not configure any of those systems beyond the upstream defaults.

-This module is intended to work with Puppet 4 and has been tested with dovecot 2.2.22 on Ubuntu 16.04.
+This module is intended to work with Puppet 5, tested dovceot and OS versions are listed below.
 Patches to support other setups are welcome.

 ## Setup